NCEMS/energetic-origins-of-PPI-connectivity/README.md

 Adds sequence information as possible to each node as well as DeepTMHMM annotations (predicts if proteins are TM, secreted, globular, etc.)

-TO DO: Add SignalP6.0 identification of cleavage sites for signal peptides.
-For proteins with a cleaved signal peptide, predict structure with AF2 absent the signal peptide
+Adds SignalP6.0 identification of cleavage sites for signal peptides

+TO DO: Add AF2 re-prediction of proteins without signal sequence as needed

 #### Step 3 - Add UniProt & GO annotations